Sari: Saris outside the Indian subcontinent

 The traditional sari made an impact in the United States during the 1970s.
-Eugene Novack who ran the New York store, Royal Sari House told that he had been selling it mainly to the Indian women in New York area but later many American business women and housewives became his customers who preferred their saris to resemble the full gown of the western world.
+Eugene Novack who ran the New York store, Royal Sari House commented that he had initially been selling mainly to Indian women in the New York area.
+However, many American business women and housewives soon became his customers, favouring styles resembling western attire such as gowns.
 He also said that men appeared intrigued by the fragility and the femininity it confers on the wearer.
 Newcomers to the sari report that it is comfortable to wear, requiring no girdles or stockings and that the flowing garb feels so feminine with unusual grace.

 The sari has gained its popularity internationally because of the growth of Indian fashion trends globally.
 Many Bollywood celebrities, like Aishwarya Rai, have worn it at international events representing India's cultural heritage.
 In 2010, Bollywood actress Deepika Padukone wanted to represent her country at an international event, wearing the national costume.
-On her very first red carpet appearance at the Cannes International Film Festival, she stepped out on the red carpet in a Rohit Bal sari.
+On her first red carpet appearance at the Cannes International Film Festival, she stepped out on the red carpet in a Rohit Bal sari.

 Many foreign celebrities have worn traditional sari attire designed by Indian fashion designers.
 American actress Pamela Anderson made a surprise guest appearance on Bigg Boss, the Indian version of Big Brother, dressed in a sari that was specially designed for her by Mumbai-based fashion designer Ashley Rebello.
 Ashley Judd donned a purple sari at the YouthAIDS Benefit Gala in November 2007 at the Ritz Carlton in Mclean, Virginia.
-There was an Indian flavour to the red carpet at the annual Fashion Rocks concert in New York, with designer Rocky S walking the ramp along with Jessica, Ashley, Nicole, Kimberly and Melody – the Pussycat Dolls – dressed in saris. in 2014, American singer Selena Gomez was seen in a sari for an UNICEF charity event at Nepal.
+There was an Indian flavour to the red carpet at the annual Fashion Rocks concert in New York, with designer Rocky S walking the ramp along with Jessica, Ashley, Nicole, Kimberly and Melody – the Pussycat Dolls – dressed in saris. in 2014, American singer Selena Gomez was seen in a sari for a UNICEF charity event at Nepal.

 In the United States, the sari has recently become politicised with the digital-movement, "Sari, Not Sorry".
 Tanya Rawal-Jindia, a gender studies professor at UC Riverside, initiated this anti-xenophobia fashion-campaign on Instagram.